sagarbisht1710/basic-calculator-/README.md

 # basic-calculator-

+This project is conducted as part of an internship program provided by Unified Mentor.

 ## Overview
 This is a simple calculator application that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 It's implemented using Python and is a great project for beginners to get started with programming.